 Fireworks Prohibited

-No Person shall bring, transport, launch, or ignite fireworks or any other pyrotechnic device on the Property.
+No Person shall bring, transport, launch, or ignite fireworks, firecrackers, black powder, or any other explosive material or pyrotechnic device on the Property.

 Fishing

 The taking of fish by hook and line, the taking of bait fish by cast net, and crabbing by line and net are only permitted on the Engineer’s Pier and the Finger Pier, and upon the docks of the Old Point Comfort Marina (OPCM) by Persons holding a valid slipholder license with the OPCM operator.